 Most Walking Tours are booked by colleges, high schools, or professional groups who want to learn while walking around.
 The most popular Tours include the LGBT History Tour in Greenwich Village, led by one of he early pioneers of the Movement.
 This has been a large group experience but has been given to small groups as well as law school students who want a better understanding of the legal history dealing with LGBT Rights.
 The historical perspective is from Law Professor who grew up in the segregated north as a gay son of two Holocaust Survivors who was active in the LGBT Rights Movement since 1970.

-Or you may want to take an Urban Planning Tour led by an urban planning professor in the Village or the Wall Street area, or a New Amsterdam Tour, or a World Trade Center Tour led by a long time resident of Tribeca.
+Or you may want to take an Urban Planning Tour led by a Certified Urban Planning professor in the Village or the Wall Street area, or a New Amsterdam Tour, or a World Trade Center Tour led by a long time resident of Tribeca.
 The "Talk" is just as important as the "Walk" and in many cases include first hand recollections.
 For more information, click on Tour photo.

-In addition, Urban Planning and Land-Use Law topics are available from a retired lawyer/planner/professor.
-Most of the topics are given from a personal perspective.
+In addition, Urban Planning and Land-Use Law topics are available from Rick, a long term lawyer/planner/professor.
+Most of the topics are taught from a personal perspective.
 For more information, click on photo.